Can a Landlord Lock Out a Tenant in Dubai?

 1. Issue a 30-Day Written Notice (For Rent Arrears or Contract Violations)

-- If the tenant has not paid rent or breached the lease, the landlord must send a formal 30-day notice.
+• If the tenant has not paid rent or breached the lease, the landlord must send a formal 30-day notice.
+This serves as a legal notice to vacate and documents the tenancy contract breach.

-2. Serve a 12-Month Notice (For Property Sale or Personal Use)
+2. Serve a 12-Month Eviction Notice (For Property Sale or Personal Use)

-- If the landlord wants to sell the property or use it for personal reasons, they must provide the tenant with a 12-month notarized notice.
+• If the landlord wants to sell the property or use it for personal reasons, they must provide the tenant with a 12-month notarized notice.
+This applies to eviction for personal use, eviction for the sale of property, or eviction due to renovation.

-- The notice must be sent via a public notary or registered mail.
+• The notice must be sent via a public notary or registered mail.
+It qualifies as a notarized eviction notice under landlord tenant law in Dubai.

-3. File a Case with the Rental Dispute Settlement Center (RDSC)
+3. File a Case with the Dubai Rental Dispute Settlement Center (RDSC)

-- If the tenant refuses to vacate, the landlord must file a complaint with the Dubai Rental Dispute Settlement Center (RDSC).
+• If the tenant refuses to vacate, the landlord must file a complaint with the Dubai Rental Dispute Settlement center (RDSC Dubai eviction).

-- The RDSC will review the case and issue a legal eviction order if the claim is valid.
+• The rental dispute settlement center will review the case and issue a legal eviction order if the claim is valid.
+The rental dispute Dubai process is the formal mechanism for resolving such matters under Dubai eviction laws.

 4. Obtain a Court-Ordered Eviction

-- If the tenant still does not leave, the landlord can request a court enforcement order to proceed with eviction through the authorities.
+• If the tenant still does not leave, the landlord can request a court enforcement order to proceed with eviction enforcement Dubai through the authorities.

-- Only after obtaining this order can the landlord legally remove the tenant.
+• Only after obtaining this court ordered eviction can the landlord legally remove the tenant.
+A landlord cannot force tenant out without this step.

 What Are the Consequences of Illegally Locking Out a Tenant?